-26The causal interpretation of their results relies on the assumption that the selection effect (e.g., a child's unobservable characteristics) associated with a move to a better neighborhood is invariant with respect to the child's age at the time of the move.
+&lt;sup>23The causal interpretation of their results relies on the assumption that the selection effect (e.g., a child's unobservable characteristics) associated with a move to a better neighborhood is invariant with respect to the child's age at the time of the move.

-27Interestingly, while in the Chetty, Hendren, and Katz (2016) study of the MTO experiment only young children benefit from a better neighborhood, in Chetty and Hendren (2018a) the neighborhood effect persists until an individual reaches the early twenties.
-The difference can be rationalized as a consequence of the two different settings: in the MTO experiment movers are compared to non-movers, while Chetty and Hendren (2018a) compare movers across different commuting zones, which nets out fixed disruption costs of moving.
+&lt;sup>24Interestingly, while in the Chetty et al. (2016) study of the MTO experiment only young children benefit from a better neighborhood, Chetty & Hendren (2018a) find that the neighborhood effect persists until an individual reaches their early 20s.
+The difference can be rationalized as a consequence of the two different settings: In the MTO experiment, movers are compared to nonmovers, while Chetty & Hendren (2018a) compare movers across different commuting zones, which nets out fixed disruption costs of moving.